jaechang-hits/BBAR-pytorch/README.md

 - SMILES must be RDKit-readable.
 - If you want to train a single molecule set with different properties, you don't have to configure datasets separately for each property.
 You need to configure just one dataset file which contains all of property information.
 For example, `molport/property.db` contains information about `ExactMolWt`, `MolLogP`, `TPSA` and we can train the model with a property pair `[ExactMolWt, MolLogP]`.

-1. Construct your dataset to the given format.
-2. Make directory for your own dataset in `data/`
-3. Put your own dataset into a directory with the name 'property.db'.
+After constructing your own dataset to the given format, make directory in `data/` and put your dataset with the name `property.db`.

 ### Preprocessing